FEBRUARY, 1983

 would therefore be manually reviewed.

 8. Double Check on Computer.
-21 CFR 211.101(d)
+21 CFR 211.101(d)requires verification by a second person for

 components added to a batch.
 A single check